mickaelawaniwan/mickaelawaniwan.github.io/README.md

 2. Then, on a new terminal run the actual project (npm run start)

 Disclaimer:
-Was not able to export the icons and images from Zeplin(no option to export), thus design is not completely accurate as per Zeplin.
+Was not able to export the icons and images from Zeplin(no option to export) and the only exportable image has a white background in the upper left, thus design is not completely accurate as per Zeplin.
 Was only able to create 5 sections from the landing page :(